Northwell Greenwich Village Hospital

-Lenox Health Greenwich Village is a 24-hour freestanding emergency department in Greenwich Village, Manhattan which is a division of Lenox Hill Hospital.
-It was originally built in 1964 as the headquarters of the National Maritime Union, and was later used as a hospital building by Saint Vincent's Hospital and then Northwell Health.
+Northwell Greenwich Village Hospital (formerly Lenox Health Greenwich Village) is a hospital in Greenwich Village, Manhattan, New York City.
+A division of Lenox Hill Hospital, it was originally built in 1964 as the headquarters of the National Maritime Union, and was later used as a hospital building by Saint Vincent's Hospital and then Northwell Health.

 The building is in the Greenwich Village Historic District.

 Architecture

 The building's architecture reflects its original use as the headquarters of the National Maritime Union.
 Albert C. Ledner was the architect.
 It was one of three buildings in Lower Manhattan designed by Ledner for the organization; one of the others is now the Maritime Hotel.

 Exterior features include a white façade with windows resembling portholes, scalloped overhangs, and an elevator penthouse resembling a steamship smokestack, together being reminiscent of an ocean liner.
 Upon its opening, it was noted for its deviation from the glass-box Modernist architecture popular at the time.
 In 1966, ceramic tiles were applied to the building's exterior, which were removed in the 2014–2016 renovation.
 National Maritime Union President Joseph Curran approvingly called the building "the box in which the Guggenheim Museum came."

 Its interior design reflects the theme of maritime vessels and circular shapes.
 The ground floor has two circular spaces originally used as hiring floors, featuring glass brick exteriors, and the rest of the building was designed to appear to be floating above them.
 Their double-height ceilings were later removed and replaced with spaces for outpatient clinics and offices, but they were restored in the 2014–2016 renovation.